A Look Into the Sixteen Arhats And Their Impact on Buddhist Practice

 4. Vajriputra

-- Iconography: Depicted holding a thunderbolt (vajra), symbolizing his spiritual power.
+- Iconography: Depicted holding a fly whisk, symbolizing his spiritual power and dignity.

 - Responsibility: He represents strength and perseverance on the spiritual path, protecting practitioners from inner and outer obstacles.